Sunday, December 2, 2007

 Mary Swift (Image: Oakland Tribune)

-Mary Swift was a suffragette, who helped found the Susan B. Anthony Club in San Francisco.
-Swift and co-founder Mary Sperry were instrumental in creating ties to their Southern California counterparts and strengthening the movement.
-Swift helped Caroline Severance reorganize the Los Angeles Suffrage Society, which later became the California Equal Suffrage Association (CESA).
-After the name change, the group actively encouraged the participation of men.
-Swift was a leader in the effort to secure the right of women to vote in California, which became law in 1911.
+Mary Swift was a leading California suffragist who helped found the Susan B. Anthony Club in San Francisco.
+Swift and co-founder Mary Sperry were instrumental in building connections with their Southern California counterparts and strengthening the statewide movement.
+She worked with Caroline Severance to reorganize the Los Angeles Suffrage Society, which later evolved into the California Equal Suffrage Association (CESA).
+Under its new structure, the organization notably encouraged the participation of men.
+Swift remained an active and influential figure in the long campaign to secure women’s voting rights in California, which was ultimately achieved in 1911.

 No comments: